 John Ziu, Director, Acquisition Management and Support Division

 Department of Homeland Security Office of Selective Acquisitions (OSA)

-Carol Ulrich, Director of Policy and Advocate for Competition
+Cathy A. Smith, Director of Policy and Acquisition and Advocate for Competition

 Federal Emergency Management Agency (FEMA)

 David Mackendrick, Acting Director Acquisition Program and Planning Division

 Marcus L. Hill, Mission and Readiness Support Directorate vice Administration Directorate

 Director, Policy and Oversight Division

 U.S. Coast Guard

 U.S. Customs and Border Protection (CBP) Advocate for Competition